gschmutz/modern-database-workshop/07-working-with-graphdb/README.md

 ## Querying the graph using SPARQL

+Before querying, make sure the **Movies** repository is selected.
+You can see and change the active repository in the top-right corner of the workbench.
+If it shows a different repository, click the dropdown and select **Movies**.

-Click on SPARQL in the navigation menu to the left and we will get to the SPARQL view which integrates the [YASGUI query editor](http://about.yasgui.org/).
+Click on **SPARQL** in the navigation menu to the left and we will get to the SPARQL view which integrates the [YASGUI query editor](http://about.yasgui.org/).

 ![](./images/graphdb-sparql-1.png)